Shopify/slate/packages/slate-sections-plugin/README.md

 }
 ```

-For every key with multiple translations you specify an object with a `t` key and its value is the key to retrieve the translation from a different json object as the one shown below.
-You would have a translation object such as the one below for every language you would like to support.
+For every key with multiple translations you specify an object with a `t` key and its value is the key to retrieve the translation from a different JSON object as the one shown below.
+You would have a translation object such as the one below for every language you would like to support:

 ```json
 {